dulrich/lib/README.md

 # lib
 An assortment of structure and algorithm implementations for amusement, use in other projects, or comparison.

+# implementations

+To compile and test a particular structure, `struct`, run `cd <path>/lib/struct && make`.
+The following data types are algorithms are currently represented.

+## linked structures

+* stack
+* queue

 # license / copying

 lib is copyright (C) 2015  David Ulrich.